 7 Myths About Suicide

-The recent tragedy of Robin Williams's suicide—and the ensuing media storm—raised awareness of suicide as a mental health issue, but also generated a lot of misinformation.
+The recent tragedies of Kate Spade's and Anthony Bourdain's suicides—and the ensuing media storm—raised awareness of suicide as a mental health issue, but also generated a lot of misinformation.
 This week, the Savvy Psychologist cleans up after the headlines.

 Myth #4: Individuals Who Commit Suicide Must Have Wanted to Die